Rolls-Royce warns on profit again as economic growth slows

 The company said while its direct exposure to Russia was limited, clients with projects in Russia, or exposure to Russia, were not buying as many diesel generators, for instance, as Rolls had expected prior to the sanctions.

-One of the businesses dragging on Rolls' performance -- its energy gas turbine and compressor division -- is being sold to Siemens (SIEGn.DE).
+One of the businesses dragging on Rolls' performance -- its energy gas turbine and compressor division -- is being sold to Siemens.
 The sale of the business, which accounted for about 4 percent of profits in 2013, is expected to be concluded by the end of the year.

 SHARES SLIDE